-Research Interests: industrial marketing, new product diffusion, social networks
+Research Interests: quantitative marketing, new product diffusion, social networks, referral programs

-Christophe Van den Bulte teaches Dynamic Marketing Strategy in the MBA program and Data Analysis in the PhD program.
+Christophe Van den Bulte teaches Models for Marketing Strategy in the Undergraduate and MBA programs, and Data Analysis in the PhD program.
 He has also taught MBA and Executive MBA core courses in Marketing Management, MBA and undergraduate courses in Channel Management, and PhD courses in Marketing Strategy, Mathematical Models in Marketing, and Social Network Analysis.

 Professor Van den Bulte received his PhD in business administration from the Pennsylvania State University and his MA and BA degrees in applied economics from the University of Antwerp, Belgium.